Myelin Oligodendrocyte Glycoprotein Antibody-Associated Disease (MOGAD)

 What is Myelin oligodendrocyte glycoprotein antibody-associated disease (MOGAD)?

-Optic neuritis, transverse myelitis, brainstem encephalitis, and seizures.
+Symptoms may include optic neuritis, transverse myelitis, brainstem encephalitis, and cerebral cortex involvement.

 How is MOGAD diagnosed?